finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var custodianAccountCode = "custodianAccountCode_example";  // string | The code of the Custodian Account.
             var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to retrieve the Custodian Account properties.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Custodian Account definition.
 Defaults to returning the latest version of the Custodian Account definition if not specified. (optional) var propertyKeys = new List<string>?(); // List<string>? | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must take the format {domain}/{scope}/{code}, for example 'CustodianAccount/Manager/Id'.
-If not provided will return all the entitled properties for that Custodian Account. (optional)
+If no properties are specified, then no properties will be returned. (optional)

             try
             {